 3. Poor physical and mental health

 Diligent professionals can be so dedicated to hard work that they neglect self-care, such as eating well, moving around, and getting enough rest.
 Add that to a highly stressful workload and determination to get things done – traits of a good work ethic – and you have a health disaster waiting to happen.

-According to a cross-continent research led by University College London in 2015, overwork has been directly linked to increased risks of stroke and coronary heart diseases.
+According to a cross-continent research led by University College London, overwork has been directly linked to increased risks of stroke and coronary heart diseases.